andreidobrinski/docker-kubernetes-course-udemy/notes.md

 - is two flags:
   - `-i` connects what you type to standard in on the container
   - `-t` shows output text nicely formatted

+`docker exec -it $id sh`

+- runs a shell in the container with \$id
+- control-d to leave if control-c doesn't work
+- typing exit may also work
+- can use zsh or bash instead of sh, depending on the container

+`docker run -it $image sh`

+- starts the image with a shell